-What Is Test Plan?
+What is Test Plan?

 A test plan is a detailed document that describes the scope, approach, resources, schedule, and deliverables for testing a specific feature, release, or project.